 Vegan Definition: Important Terminologies

-Some people have been clouded with wrong perceptions about veganism and all associated things about it.
-While some still make conclusions and judgment without knowing anything and everything.
-As a result, vegans and their advocates are continuously educating the public.
-However, this is not necessarily to convince them to switch diet.
-But to let them understand the set-up and the reasons behind their choices.
+Some people have wrong perceptions about veganism and all things associated with it.
+Others make conclusions and judgment without knowing nothing and everything.
+As a result, vegans and their advocates seek to continuously educate the public.
+However, this is not necessarily to convince them to switch diet but to let them understand the set-up and the reasons behind their choices.
 For that reason, we decided to begin with the vegan definition.

 To help everybody understand all things about this subject, we will help you go through everything by identifying the vegan definition and other terminologies.

-As defined by the Merriam-Webster Dictionary’s website; a vegan is a strict vegetarian who consumes no food that comes from animals such as meat, eggs, or dairy products.
-The use of products extends towards using leather as well.
+As defined by the Merriam-Webster Dictionary’s website, a vegan is a strict vegetarian who consumes no food that comes from animals such as meat, eggs, or dairy products.
+This restriction extends towards not using leather as well.

 Other Vegan Related Terminologies

 As defined by the International Vegetarian Union, veganism is a way of living which seeks to exclude all forms of exploitation of, and cruelty to, animals for food, clothing, or any other purpose.
 In dietary terms, it refers to the practice of rejecting all animal products, including meat, fish, poultry, animal milk, eggs, honey, and their derivatives.

 As defined by the Cambridge Dictionary, vegetarian is a term used for a person who does not eat meat.
 This is for health or religious or moral reasons.
 The Merriam-Webster online dictionary defined it as someone whose diet consists wholly of vegetables, fruits, grains, nuts, and sometimes eggs or dairy products.